-12.1 A student can enroll for a maximum of 30 credits during a semester including redo courses.

-12.2 The minimum credit requirement to move to the higher semester is

-- Not less than a total of 20 credits, to move to the 3rd semester - Not less than a total of 40 credits, (20 for lateral entry) to move to the 5th semester - Not less than a total of 60 credits, (40 for lateral entry) to move to the 7th semester
+- 12.1 A student can enroll for a maximum of 30 credits during a semester including redo courses. - 12.2 The minimum credit requirement to move to the higher semester is - Not less than a total of 20 credits, to move to the 3rd semester - Not less than a total of 40 credits, (20 for lateral entry) to move to the 5th semester - Not less than a total of 60 credits, (40 for lateral entry) to move to the 7th semester - 12.3 However, a student who has secured "I" grade (due to shortage of attendance) in all the courses of a particular semester is not eligible to move to the next higher semester.

-13.1 ASSESSMENT PROCEDURE AND PERCENTAGE WEIGHTAGE OF MARKS
+13.0 ASSESSMENT PROCEDURE AND PERCENTAGE WEIGHTAGE OF MARKS

-13.2 Every theory course shall have a total of four assessments during a semester as given below:
+13.1 Every theory course shall have a total of four assessments during a semester as given below:

 Assessment No. Course Coverage in Weeks Duration Weightage of Marks

 Assessment 1 1 to 4 1.5 hours 15%

 Assessment 2 5 to 8 1.5 hours 15%

 Assessment 3 9 to 12 1.5 hours 15%

 Attendance # - - 5%

-Semester End Exam Full course 3 hours 50%
+Semester End Exam 1 to 18 (full course) 3 hours 50 %

-- # 76-80% 1 Mark ; 81-85 2 Marks ; 86-90 3 Marks ; 91-95 4 Marks and 96-100 - 5 Marks - 13.2 Appearing for semester end examination for each course is mandatory and a student should secure a minimum of 40% marks in each course in semester end examination for the successful completion of the course. - 13.3 Every practical course will have 60% weightage for continuous assessment and 40% for semester end examination.
-However, a student should have secured a minimum of 50% marks in the semester end practical examination.
+- # 76-80% 1 Mark ; 81-85 2 Marks ; 86-90 3 Marks ; 91-95 4 Marks and 96 100 5 Marks - 13.2 Appearing for semester end examination for each course is mandatory and a student should secure a minimum of 40% marks in each course in semester end examination for the successful completion of the course.

-- 13.4 In the case of Industrial training, the student shall submit a report, which will be evaluated along with an oral examination by a committee of faculty members, constituted by the Head of the department.
+- 13.3 Every practical course will have 60% weightage for continuous assessment and 40% for semester end examination.
+However, a student should have secured a minimum of 50% marks in the semester end practical examination. - 13.4 In the case of Industrial training, the student shall submit a report, which will be evaluated along with an oral examination by a committee of faculty members, constituted by the Head of the department.
 A progress report from the industry will also be taken into account for evaluation. - 13.5 In the case of project work, a committee of faculty members constituted by the Head of the Department will carry out three periodic reviews.
-Based on the project report submitted by the student(s), an oral examination (vivavoce) will be conducted as the semester end examination, for which one external examiner, approved by the Controller of Examinations, will be included.
+Based on the project report submitted by the student(s), an oral examination (viva-voce) will be conducted as the semester end examination, for which one external examiner, approved by the Controller of Examinations, will be included.
 The weightage for periodic review will be 50% and remaining 50% for the project report and Viva Voce examination. - 13.6 Assessment of seminars and comprehension will be carried out by a committee of faculty members constituted by the Head of the Department. - 13.7 The continuous assessment marks earned for a course during his/her first appearance will be used for grading along with the marks earned in the semester-end examination / arrear examination for that course until he/she completes.